viktorsmari/viktorsmari/README.md

-👋 I'm a Ruby on Rails developer, currently working for [FabLab Barcelona](https://fablabbcn.org/)
+👋 I'm a Ruby on Rails developer

 Some of the projects I am working on: